piegamesde/BlockMap/README.md

 ### Server usage:

-*This feature is not stailized yet.
+*This feature is not stabilized yet.
 Backwards-incompatible changes may occur even on minor releases.
 Any feedback welcome.*

 The new server mode is based around the following concept: